 Here’s how to help your team give a shit:

-- Get on the same page – When done right, this helps to eliminate a lot of miscommunication.
-We are referring to setting expectations, being open, vulnerable and understanding one another.
+When done right, this helps to eliminate a lot of miscommunication.
+We’re referring to setting expectations, being open, vulnerable and understanding one another.
 We spoke with Bob Tweedie, Director of Learning and Development at Blackstone, who did a powerful exercise with his team.
 “We created a simple team charter that covers our mission, vision, and values.
 Each of us also shared how to get the best out of each other, so we know what makes everyone tick.
 We each also discussed what tasks get us “in the zone.”
 The impact has been incredible as our team is highly engaged, we understand each other much more, we play to our strengths, and most of all, we understand our impact.”
 A team charter is a great way to operate from a shared language, dispel assumptions and recognize how to best leverage individuals on the team.

 Engaging your team is a lot of work.
 It’s not a one time project or something that can be done in a finite amount of time.
 It’s a daily practice, micro learnings that need to become habits for it to be effective and long lasting.
 The benefits of an engaged team impact the bottom line through increased productivity, better morale, higher retention and overall, a pleasant place to work.